xformerfhs/TUPW/USAGE.md

 public byte[] decryptDataAsByteArray(final String stringToDecrypt, final String subject) throws DataIntegrityException, InvalidCryptoParameterException;
 public char[] decryptDataAsCharacterArray(final String stringToDecrypt) throws CharacterCodingException, DataIntegrityException, InvalidCryptoParameterException;
 public char[] decryptDataAsCharacterArray(final String stringToDecrypt, final String subject) throws CharacterCodingException, DataIntegrityException, InvalidCryptoParameterException;
-public String decryptDataAsString(final String stringToDecrypt) throws CharacterCodingException, DataIntegrityException, InvalidCryptoParameterException;
-public String decryptDataAsString(final String stringToDecrypt, final String subject) throws CharacterCodingException, DataIntegrityException, InvalidCryptoParameterException;
 ```

 The decryption methods need to be used with a `SplitKeyEncryption` instance that has **exactly** the same parameters as the encrypting `SplitKeyEncryption` instance.

-Once again, it is advisable to use the byte or character array methods, as their secrets can be cleared after use.
+Once again, strings are not supported, as they can not be cleared.

 ##### Close